OreAdebiyi14/CA1--Software-Quality-Handbook/docs/task_estimation.md

 ---

 ## **5. Common Mistakes & Bad Practices**

+Many teams fall into common estimation pitfalls, such as over-estimating to buffer time or underestimating complexity. **[Let's Talk About Estimates](https://medium.com/@patrickbrock_40978/lets-talk-about-estimates-f4ca45db96fb)** describes how unrealistic estimates can lead to misaligned expectations and project delays.

-- **Over-Estimating to Be Safe** – Adding excessive padding wastes time and misallocates resources.
+- **Over-Estimating to Be Safe** – Excessive padding can lead to inefficiencies, resulting in wasted time and resources.
-- **Underestimating Task Complexity** – Leads to sprint overflows and technical debt.
+- **Underestimating Task Complexity** – Failing to account for hidden complexities can lead to unfinished sprints, technical debt, and missed deadlines.

 ---